X

 In this context, keeping a notebook or journal at hand could indeed be a wise call, so that the next time something interesting happens in your surroundings or you visit a place that inspires a story, you’ll be able to record it.
 And according to Mathot, this sort of work is exactly what could make a vital difference.

-He clearly states that “communicative single image story-telling” that provides very personal insight into the artist’s mind as well as his style.
+He clearly states that “communicative single image story-telling” provides very personal insight into the artist’s mind as well as his style.

 So now you know what to do and how to do it all!